EIA-608

 Initially launched in 1980, the standard received US government endorsement after the Television Decoder Circuitry Act (1990) mandated the availability of closed captioning decoding hardware, specifically for the EIA-608 format, by July 1993 on all consumer TVs with screen sizes of at least 13 inches.
 On the broadcasting side, in 1997, the US Federal Communications Committee rolled out new guidelines for a ramp-up to full enforcement of CC availability on all programing, to be achieved by 2006.
 Both Canada and the US used the ability of EIA-608 to send generic metadata in order to digitise parental controls.
-Line 21 could contain optional age guidelines and content descriptors in differing formats (e.g. "DSLV"), enabling the interpretation, display, and potential automated age restriction (e.g. the US V-chip system) of content.
+Line 21 could contain optional age guidelines and content descriptors in differing formats (e.g. "DLSV"), enabling the interpretation, display, and potential automated age restriction (e.g. the US V-chip system) of content.

 Although originally developed for captioning (and short plain text messages and metadata, such as the parental control data), the standard was also to be extensible and an all-purpose metadata carrier, similar to and inspired by Teletext, which had been invented almost a decade earlier in the UK.
 Teletext used the same manipulation of the VBI and rapidly spread throughout Europe, where it became a cultural institution.
 EIA-608 grew to support some limited extra services, known as "eXtended Data Services" (XDS, rendered "eXtended" in official documentation), which included details about program titles or instructions for recording shows (i.e. durations and start or stop signals for overruns).
 EIA-608 is a basic analog emulation of some of the features found in later DVR systems, set-top boxes, and other equipment offered by digital TV providers, cable (and satellite) providers, and later still by "smart TVs".
 For example, the addition of program titles and durations was a precursor to modern electronic program guides.
 Teletext, however, was able to provide program listings as early as 1974 with the full rollout of the BBC's Ceefax.